hasibzunair/boss-detector/README.md

 # Boss-detector
 Change your computer screen when your boss is coming.
-Video Link : https://www.youtube.com/watch?v=17ElyWwVVdk&feature=youtu.be

 # Demo